microbiome/OMA/15_beta_diversity.md

 ## Estimating beta diversity

 In the following examples dissimilarities are calculated by functions supplied to the `FUN` argument.
-This function can defined by the user.
-It must return a `dist` function, which can then be used to calculate reduced dimension either via ordination methods (such as MDS or NMDS), and the results can be stored in the `reducedDim`.
+This function can be defined by the user.
+It must return a `dist` function, which can then be used to calculate reduced dimensions either via ordination methods (such as MDS or NMDS), and the results can be stored in the `reducedDim`.

 This entire process is wrapped in the `runMDS` and `runNMDS`